TaiDuc1001/FDAL/README.md

 ## 📖 About

-FeDAL (Active Learning from Feature Instability) introduces a novel uncertainty estimation approach based on feature instability for active learning in object detection.
+FeDAL (Feature Difficulty in Active Learning) introduces a novel uncertainty estimation approach based on feature instability for active learning in object detection.
 This repository provides the complete implementation along with support for multiple established active learning strategies and datasets.

 ### Key Features